Last Updated on

-Whatever your CTA’s purpose, it’s a very important element of your About page.
+Whatever your CTA’s purpose, it’s a very important element of your About me template.
 Don’t gamble on your reader sticking around once they’ve scrolled to the bottom of your page—give them a reason to keep exploring your content!

 This is especially important if you’re angling to sell something.

 Your customers are looking for reasons to trust you, and stories about positive experiences and/or links to relevant case studies will establish you as an authority in your field.

 Give your readers a reason to turn to you over the other guy.

 Obviously trust and winning testimonials are earned over time, though.
 Don’t fake these credentials if you don’t already have them—you may wind up harming your reputation instead of helping it.

 3. Paint an honest picture in your template